Full-Text Search with Quickwit and ClickHouse in a Cluster-to-Cluster Context

 Several configurations can be used to work in a cluster-to-cluster mode.
 Each has its pros and cons.

-: naive configuration - Quickwit is not aware of the data sharding in ClickHouse.
+Setup 1: naive configuration - Quickwit is not aware of the data sharding in ClickHouse.
 This is the setup we just saw with the two read amplification issues.

-: Quickwit is aware of the data sharding in ClickHouse using one Quickwit searcher per ClickHouse shard.
+Setup 2: Quickwit is aware of the data sharding in ClickHouse using one Quickwit searcher per ClickHouse shard.
 Thus, each searcher can return only the subpart of the answer expected by the corresponding shard.
 This resolves a read amplification issue, but adding a new shard is harder because data has to be rebalanced on both ClickHouse and Quickwit.

-: Introduce a “bridge” in the middle of the pipeline.
+Setup 3: Introduce a “bridge” in the middle of the pipeline.
 A bridge helps to solve read amplification issues in a more pleasant way.
 With a bridge, the data sharding between the two systems is decoupled.
 So, the sizing of the search infrastructure becomes independent of the ClickHouse cluster topology.

 The Bridge Solution